 The threat of a skills gap in American manufacturing is no new concept.
 The manufacturing “skills gap” has caused a host of macro-level economic concerns.
 However, the effects of a technical talent shortage can also significantly impact your organization on a micro-level.

 We’ve broken down four ways a manufacturing skills gap at your facilities can negatively impact your business that you may not be aware of.

 Those without proper training put themselves and their peers at even more risk.
-Research from the Institute of Work & Health reports that newer, untrained employees have three times the risk for a lost-time injury than mature workers, especially when 1 in 5 of those new employees do not receive safety orientation training.
 Whether it is a lack of bodies or a lack of bodies with advanced skillsets, suffering from a technical shortage puts your employees – and your entire operation – at risk.

 A manufacturing skills gap can also lead to decreased production output, which will hinder the growth of the company.
 Skilled talent shortages can lead to increased downtime and reduce production output in several ways.
 For instance, if equipment breaks down and your employees don’t have the skills to get your production back up and running quickly, it may become necessary to use an external maintenance provider.